 At Royal Birmingham Conservatoire we believe that creating theatre with social and political objectives can have a significant impact on the lives of individuals and communities.
 We use performance as a tool to explore the world, raise awareness, educate, empower, and instigate real and lasting change.

 As an emerging practitioner we will supply you with artistic space, autonomy and choice.
 With a primary focus on performance, you will also explore the reasons behind the work looking at its history and theories while developing an understanding of the need for constant research, discussion, reflection and development of your practice.

 The course is partnered with Birmingham Repertory Theatre, one of the UK's leading production theatres, which gives you fantastic opportunities to engage with The REP's facilities, productions and participation programmes.
-We also have strong ongoing relationships with the Old Rep and its burgeoning community and outreach programme, and the mac, as a major provider of new work for young people and community groups.
-Other key partners include Geese theatre (the UK’s leading prison theatre company) Big Brum, Safeside, Women and Theatre, Stans Café and the Playhouse.
+We also have strong ongoing relationships with Open Theatre one of the UK's leading learning disabled theatre companies, and Geese theatre, the ground-breaking prison theatre group.
+We also have connections with Big Brum, Women and Theatre, Hanyong Theatre Company, Stans Café and the Playhouse.

 The course embraces students from a wide variety of performance backgrounds and actively encourages you to develop your own areas of interest and practice.
 Recent students have included spoken word artists, musicians/singers, dancers and those with interests as diverse as puppetry and arts administration.
 If you are passionate about the power of theatre, and you want to make your voice heard, this is definitely a course to consider.